6 apps and tools to help organize your life

 Between work, activities, appointments, and ever-growing to-do lists, many of us constantly feel rushed and anxious.
 And, all too often, the distractions of our smartphones only make this busy pace more hectic.
 But phones can also simplify your life—it all depends on how you use them.
-Take these seven apps and tools, which will help you track your time, build better habits, receive reminders, and more.
-Here’s how they can turn your phone into a serious timesaver.
+Take these six apps and tools, which will help you track your time, build better habits, receive reminders, and more.
+They can turn your phone into a serious timesaver.

 1. Google Keep